 Duelists Rejoice: ‘Yu-gi-oh!
-Duel Links’ Released In US And Canada
+Duel Links’ Released In U.S. And Canada

 In addition to being able to duel against in-game characters, you are also able to duel with players around the world that are playing as well.
 The missions within the game allow you to earn in-game currency which can be used to buy card packs and unlock playable characters.

 Currently, Konami is running a campaign to celebrate the game’s launch and to celebrate attaining 777,777 pre-registrations.
-Duelists that download and start playing by February 28 will receive special gifts.
+Duelists who download and start playing by February 28 will receive special gifts.
 These gifts include free gems (in-game currency), rare cards with special illustrations, game mats (playfield backgrounds), and card sleeves (accessories to personalize your deck).

 Yu-Gi-Oh!
 Duel Links is hardly the first game Konami has made to translate their trading card game into a digital format.
 There have been many other video games made in the Yu-Gi-Oh! franchise, including Yu-Gi-Oh!
 GX: Duel Academy for the Gameboy Advance and Yu-Gi-Oh!
 Duel Arena for PC.
 There has even been another smartphone game called Yu-Gi-Oh!
 Duel Generation that was released in 2014 for iOS and Android.
 While some have stayed true to the trading card game rules, other have introduced other gameplay mechanics and have had varying success.